JabusVanDenBerg/SDE-SIS-Model/README.md

 # SDE-SIS-Model

-Solve a SIS model for modelling an infection outbreak with stochastic differential equations.
+Solve an SIS model for modelling an infection outbreak with stochastic differential equations.
 A detailed discription of the model can be found in the blog posts:

 ## The SIS Model